In the mood for a seasonal craft? This DIY pumpkin plate is the perfect fall project!

 Step 3: Cut Out Middle of Plate

-Now that I had two almost identical pumpkin shapes, I traced along the inside of one about ¾” from the outside edge.
-I know there are better ways of doing this, but I was in a hurry.
+Now that I had two almost identical pumpkin shapes, I traced along the inside of one of them about ¾” from the outside edge.

 I drilled a large hole in the middle section to get my jig saw started and cut out this middle piece along the line I just drew.

 Then, I gave both the top and bottom a good sanding to remove any glue squeeze out from the glue up.

 Next, I glued this outline piece onto the bottom plate piece and clamped it.
 It wasn’t perfect, by any means, but I’ll fix that later.

 Step 4: Clean Up Edges of Pumpkin Plate

 Once the glue was dry, I put a flush trim router bit into my router and adjusted it to cut about 1” deep.

 I flipped my pumpkin plate upside down, clamped it to my workbench, and routed along the outside edge to trim everything flush.